Bounce rate 101:

 You also should spend your time doing good designing for your posts.

-I’m not saying you to sit months and scrub it…but should have a nice design [Other than images].
+I’m not telling you to sit months and scrub it, but should have a nice design [Other than images].

 Something like this…

 It’s pretty considerable.